-Plane Crash In Cuba Has Crews Looking For Survivors From Boeing 737 — Report
+Cuban Plane Crash Has Crews Looking For Survivors From Boeing 737 [Updated]

 Reports out of Havana, Cuba, say a Boeing 737 crashed shortly after take off.
-Local 10 Miami reports that the plane was departing ose Marti International Airport.
+Local 10 Miami reports that the plane was departing Jose Marti International Airport.
 Emergency crews are on hand, searching for survivors.

 “Local 10’s Havana bureau chief Hatzel Vela reports Cuban state-run television says the plane was a Boeing 737, but that has not been confirmed.